Language: EN

 sudo mv ./arduino-1.5.4 /usr/share/arduino

-With this you will have replaced your version of Arduino with the most current one.
-Remember to change the name of the file to the latest version available at the time, and according to the architecture of your processor.
+With this, you will have replaced your version of Arduino with the most current one.
+Remember to change the filename to the latest version available at the time, and according to the architecture of your processor.

 Other Arduino IDEs

-In addition to the standard IDE, there are a variety of alternative IDE programs for working with Arduino.
-Their installation and use is not as simple as the previous one, but in exchange we will have additional functionalities, greater power, and better control of the executed code.
-Here are some of the most used alternative environments.
+In addition to the standard IDE, there are a good variety of alternative IDE programs to work with Arduino.
+Their installation and use is not as straightforward as the previous one, but in return, we have additional functionalities, greater power, and better control of the executed code.
+Below are some of the most commonly used alternative environments.

 Visual Studio